Backstage, Port and Cortex: Three Paths to the IDP

 - Repetitive workflows: “how do I rollback? how do I scale this?”

-- Observability: “is my service OK? are there errors?”
+- Basic observability: “is my service OK? are there errors?”

-An IDP centralises this: a portal that’s the door to the internal ecosystem.
-The alternative is fragmentation — stale wikis, Slack channels, tribal knowledge.
+An IDP centralises this in a portal that is the door to the internal ecosystem.
+The alternative is fragmentation: stale wikis, Slack channels, tribal knowledge.

 Backstage: The Open-Source Standard